 This year, the Corporate Average Fuel Economy (CAFE) standard for passenger cars increased for the first time in decades, from 27.5 mpg to 34.1 mpg.
 By model year 2025, the CAFE standard will increase again to 54.5 mpg.

-According to the results of our survey, demand for replacement tires decreased slightly in May.
-Indeed, from a volume standpoint the dealers reported they sold 0.6% fewer tires in May on a year-over-year basis, following a 0.2% decrease in April and a 0.1% decrease in March.
+According to the results of our survey, demand for replacement tires was slightly better than flat in July despite greater-than-normal volatility in the sample of responses.
+Indeed, from a volume standpoint the dealers reported they sold marginally more tires last month relative to the previous year, following a 1.1% increase in June and a 0.6% decrease in May.